LogtalkDotOrg/logtalk3/manuals/_sources/userman/inheritance.rst.txt

 The search order for predicate declarations starts in the object classes.
-Following the classes declaration order, the search starts in the classes implemented protocols (and the protocols that these may extend), third the classes imported categories (and the protocols that they may implement), and last the superclasses of the object classes.
+Following the classes declaration order, the search starts in the classes implemented protocols (and the protocols that these may extend), second the classes imported categories (and the protocols that they may implement), and last the superclasses of the object classes.
 This search is performed in depth-first order.
 If the object inherits two different declarations for the same predicate, by default only the